irawoodring/343/subprograms/PITCHME.md

 Though Python requires the ```:``` to denote a new scope
 ---
-Interestingly, in Python the ```def``` statements are executable code.
-This causes a name to be given to the function.
+Interestingly, in Python the ```def``` statements are executable code that causes a name to be given to the function.
 Since we can execute the function definition we can do some interesting things:

 ```Python
 if i==1: